WA Department of Finance to fast-track agencies to public cloud

 Wood said the department will also move other services into the cloud during the next stages of transformation.

 “True transformation breeds change, which then breeds further change.
 This was all about setting up our foundation and foundational capabilities.
-The innovations that public cloud offers are almost limitless and for us, there are probably three main key focus areas that’s going on at the moment.
+The innovations that public cloud offers are almost limitless and for us, there are probably three main key focus areas at the moment.
 Two of them fall into a technology bucket.”

 First up, the department will adopt platform-as-a-service capabilities and transform its application stack; and second, it will use data it has built up over time to create new services for citizens.
 The third focus area is around developing staff, he said.